Ick Meaning: What the Ick Is, Why It Hits, and Whether It's Real

-What the Ick Actually Means — Properly
+What Ick Meaning Actually Is — Properly Explained

 Let's be precise, because the ick gets thrown around loosely and it deserves better.
-The ick is not just finding someone unattractive.
+The ick meaning is not just finding someone unattractive.
 It's not growing apart.
 It's not the gradual realisation that you're incompatible.
 The ick is a specific, sudden, almost physical experience — the moment someone does something and you feel, in your entire body, that you cannot continue being attracted to this person.

 The trigger is usually small.
 Disproportionately small.
 Someone runs across a car park and waves at you from the other side, and that's it — attraction: gone.
 Someone mispronounces a word or eats something in a particular way or makes a specific sound and your brain, without consulting you at all, has made a decision.
 The ick has been delivered.
 There is no appeal process.